-- A. When dissimilarities or factors influencing the quality of a latent print are present, and their presence could interfere with the proper interpretation of the print, the resulting analysis or evaluation conclusion may be considered complex. - B. Some factors that may result in a complex analysis or evaluation conclusion include: - o irregular substrate, - excessive deposition and/or lateral pressure, and - o limited level two detail. - C. The factors leading to a complex analysis or conclusion and an explanation of any differences will be recorded and supported in the FBI Laboratory file.
+- A. When dissimilarities or factors influencing the quality of a latent print are present, and their presence could interfere with the proper interpretation of the print, the resulting analysis or evaluation conclusion may be considered complex. - B. Some factors that may result in a complex analysis or evaluation conclusion include: - o irregular substrate, - o excessive deposition and/or lateral pressure, and - o limited level two detail. - C. Examiners should reflect any factors and/or interpretations in the FBI Laboratory File.